 Consumer choice and control

-Consumers should control the extent to which their personal information may be collected, analyzed, shared, and sold.
+Consumers should control the extent to which their personal information may be collected, analyzed, shared, scraped, and sold.
 This includes with third parties with whom they do not have a direct relationship.
 Organizations (including private companies, nonprofits, and government entities) should obtain clear consumer consent when collecting, maintaining, sharing, or selling personally identifying information, unless the organization has a legal obligation not to do so.
-They should assess and mitigate risks to consumers of collecting, maintaining, sharing, or selling personally identifiable information (PII).
+They should assess and mitigate risks to consumers of collecting, maintaining, sharing, scraping, or selling personal information.

 Consumers should be provided with enhanced rights to prevent the collection, maintenance, sharing, and sale of their sensitive personal information, such as their health information or Social Security number.

 Privacy by design

 Privacy protections should be embedded into products and services.
 Organizations (including private companies, nonprofits, and government entities) must only collect and retain personal information that is necessary to make a product, service, or research project work.
 This is known as data minimization.